-Form 58-101F1 - Corporate Governance Disclosure or CBCA Diversity Disclosure

-The Corporation's Practices

-(f) Disclose whether or not the chair of the board is an independent director.
+Form 58-101F1 - Corporate Governance Disclosure or CBCA Diversity Disclosure The Corporation's Practices (f) Disclose whether or not the chair of the board is an independent director.
 If the board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.
 The Chairman of the Board, Sam Grippo, is not an independent director.
 Mr. Grippo is generally responsible for overseeing the Board in carrying out its responsibilities, including overseeing that these responsibilities are carried out independently of management.

-The Chairman of the Board reviews with the Corporate Governance Committee the size and composition of the Board and its committees to ensure efficient decision-making.
+The Chairman of the Board reviews with the Corporate Governance Committee the size and composition of the Board and its committees to ensure efficient decision- making.
 The Chairman of the Board also acts as a liaison between the Board and management, which involves working with the Chief Executive Officer.

-(g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.

-The attendance for the directors of the Corporation for meetings held from January 1, 2022 to December 31, 2022 is:

-Directors Meetings attended Meetings eligible
+The independent directors hold regularly scheduled meetings and communicate with each other on an informal basis several times a year.
+The Chair of the Audit Committee will generally assume leadership for the independent directors and will communicate with the rest of the Board or with management as appropriate (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
+The attendance for the directors of the Corporation for meetings held from January 1, 2024, to December 31, 2024, is: Directors Meetings Meetings eligible attended Sam Grippo 5 6 Mark Melville 6 6 Bruce Aunger 6 6 Geoffrey Scott 6 6 Hugh McKinnon 6 6 2.
+Board Mandate (a) Disclose the text of the board's written mandate.

-Sam Grippo 4 4

-Jonathon Kennedy 4 4

-Bruce Aunger 4 4

-Geoffrey Scott 4 4

-Chris Hemming 3 4

-Hugh McKinnon 4 4

-2. Board Mandate

-(a) Disclose the text of the board's written mandate.
 If the board does not have a written mandate, describe how the board delineates its role and responsibilities.
 The Board of Directors is responsible for the stewardship and the general supervision of the management of the business of the Corporation and is to act in the best interests of the Corporation and its stakeholders.
-The Board will discharge its responsibilities directly and through its committees currently consisting of the Audit Committee, the Compensation Committee, the Corporate Governance Committee, the Pension Committee and the Nominating Committee.
+The Board will discharge its responsibilities directly and through its committees currently consisting of the Audit Committee, the Compensation Committee, the Corporate Governance Committee, and the Nominating Committee.
 In addition, the Board may from time to time, appoint such additional committees as it deems necessary and appropriate in order to discharge its duties.